fahmiirfanfaiz/fahmiirfanfaiz/README.md

-## Hi folks👋, I'm Fahmi Irfan Faiz
+## Hi folks, I'm Fahmi Irfan Faiz👋
 Just an ordinary **Information Technology undergraduate student** at **Universitas Gadjah Mada** with a passion for **Software Engineering** and **Cyber Security**.

 ---